Javaru/Kaleidoscope-LEDEffect-HomeKeys/README.md

   Kaleidoscope.use(&LEDHomeKeys);

   // OPTIONALLY OVERRIDE THE PREDEFINED LED COLORS
+  // Set the non-home keys to a very dim gray using decimal values LEDHomeKeys.thumb_color = CRGB(16,16,16);
   // Set the home thumb keys to a dim green using decimal values LEDHomeKeys.thumb_color = CRGB(0,128,0);
   // Set the home index finger keys to bright red (255,0,0) using hexadecimal